 I’ve designed these free printable “valentines” that help teach our children to see prayer as an active expression of love – not a dreaded chore.

-Download and print them out on a single sheet of paper with two-sided color printing.
-(I like to use cardstock paper, over computer paper for these.)
-Then, cut them out.
+- Download and print Hello Holy Days!
+Rajab printable on a single sheet of paper with two-sided color printing.

 On the front, the note cards say “Rugs & Kisses”.
 On the back, the note cards say “Rajab Wishes”.
 Fill in your child’s name on the blank line to let them know they received a special gift in the month of Rajab – the gift of prayer!